request an appointment online.

 View Clinical TrialsCervical Cancer Diagnosis

 It’s important to diagnose cervical cancer early and accurately and find out if it has spread.
 This helps doctors choose the best treatment.
-At MD Anderson, specialized experts use the most modern and accurate equipment to diagnose cervical cancer.
-With pinpoint attention to detail, our pathologists, diagnostic radiologists and specially trained technicians find out the exact extent of disease.
-This helps increase the likelihood treatment will be successful.
+At MD Anderson, our pathologists, diagnostic radiologists and specially trained technicians use the most modern and accurate equipment to diagnose cervical cancer and the stage of the disease, which increases the likelihood treatment will be successful.

-If symptoms or Pap test results suggest precancerous cells or cervical cancer, the patient’s doctor will conduct an examination and ask questions about her health; lifestyle, including smoking and drinking habits; and family medical history.
+If symptoms or Pap test results suggest precancerous cells or cervical cancer, the patient’s doctor will conduct an examination and ask questions about her health; lifestyle habits; and family medical history.

 One or more of the following tests may be used to find out if you have cervical cancer and if it has spread.
 These tests also may be used to find out if treatment is working.